Nadine Lustre: 2014–2016: Nadine Lustre and collaborations with James Reid

-2017–present: Solo career with Careless and eventual leave from Careless
+2017–2022: Careless and Wildest Dreams

 In 2017, Lustre started collaborating with James Reid's newly founded record label, Careless Music Manila.
 She was featured in the song IL2LU, which was included in Reid's LP, Palm Dreams.
 In the same year, Lustre also collaborated with Bret Jackson in a song called "Nowhere I Wouldn't Go", which was included in the latter's album, Island City Poems.

 In January 2018, Lustre released her first single under Careless Music Manila.
 The song is called "St4y Up".
 Lustre worked with Reid and music producer CRWN for the song's production.
 In the same month, she released a music video directed by Petersen Vargas for the single.

 In March 2018, Lustre and Reid released a cover of Sugarfree's "Prom" under Viva Records, as part of the official soundtrack of their romance movie Never Not Love You.

 In October 2018, Lustre was featured in three tracks from the Careless Mixtape, which consists of songs from various artists of the record label.
 The tracks were “I Like It,” a song she penned herself; “Summer,” which was a duet with Reid; and “Nobody,” which also featured Sofia Romualdez.

 In August 2019, Lustre once again recorded songs under Viva Records for the soundtrack of her dance musical film, Indak.
 She was featured in the track “Sumayaw sa Indak” and in the cover of Thyro and Yumi's hit song “Triangulo.”
 She also had a duet called “Swerte Sa Palad Mo” with her co-star Sam Concepcion.

 In November 2019, Careless released another collaborative mixtape called The Island City Playlist.
 Lustre was featured in the track “Headspace” along with Curtismith, Massiah, and Billy Davis.
 She also collaborated in a track called “No 32” with rapper Ruby Ibarra.
 In December 2019, Lustre officially signed a recording contract with Careless Music.

 In October 2020, Lustre announced her first full-length album under Careless Music, entitled Wildest Dreams.
 The visual album, the first of its kind in the Philippines, garnered 1 million views in 2 days.

-In October 29, 2021, she released a digital singles called “Wait For Me”.
+On October 29, 2021, she released a digital single called “Wait For Me”.

 In December 2022, Lustre revealed that she parted ways with Careless Music.

+2023–present: Standalone singles

-In June 2023, she collaborated with WILD Entertainment and released the single “Overgrown,” a homage to her twenties.
+In 2023, Lustre collaborated with WILD Entertainment and released the single “Overgrown” in June, a homage to her twenties.

+In 2026, Lustre released “Personal” in July, her first musical release in three years, through Cool Girl Records.
+In September, she released “Donuts,” a collaboration with Apl.de.ap.